metagraph-dev/metagraph/docs/plugin_author_guide/plugin_testing.rst

 Testing Translators
 -------------------

-It's highly recommended to write tests for every translator included in a module.
+It is not recommended to write tests for every translator included in a module.

-The ``assert_equal`` method of concrete types discussed in :ref:`Plugin Parts<plugin_parts>` comes in handy for translator tests.

-Translator tests will frequently come in the form of creating an instance for a concrete type, translating it via the Metagraph resolver, and then verifying that the translated data structure is as we expected.
+The exception to this advice is if a plugin defines a new ``AbstractType``.

+Testing of translators is typically done using the ``metagraph.core.roundtrip.RoundTripper`` class, which tests all possible translation paths for a given abstract type.

 Here's an example:

 .. code-block:: python

     import metagraph as mg
-    from metagraph.plugins.python.types import PythonNodeMapType
     from metagraph.plugins.numpy.types import NumpyNodeMap

-    def test_python_2_numpy():
+    def test_nodemap_roundtrip(resolver):
-        r = mg.resolver
+        rt = RoundTripper(resolver)
-        x = {0: 12.5, 1: 33.4, 42: -1.2}

-        # Convert python -> numpy
-        intermediate = NumpyNodeMap(np.array([12.5, 33.4, -1.2]), nodes=np.array([0, 1, 42]))

-        y = r.translate(x, NumpyNodeMap)
-        r.assert_equal(y, intermediate)

-        # Convert python <- numpy
-        x2 = r.translate(y, PythonNodeMapType)
-        r.assert_equal(x, x2)
+        nodes = np.array([1, 2, 42, 99])
+        vals = np.array([12.5, 33.4, -1.2, 0.0])
+        rt.verify_round_trip(NumpyNodeMap(vals, nodes=nodes))

-Here we test translation from a Python node map to a `NumPy <https://numpy.org/>`_ node map and back again.
+Here we test translation from a NumpyNodeMap to all other reachable NodeMaps and back again.

-We use the Metagraph resolver's ``translate`` method to translate as necessary and ``assert_equal`` method to verify that the translations are valid.
-The Metagraph resolver's ``assert_equal`` method utilizes the ``assert_equal`` implemented by the relevant concrete types.
+We use the Metagraph resolver's ``translate`` method to translate and NumpyNodeMap's ``assert_equal`` method to verify that the translations yield identical objects.

 .. _testing_algorithms: